Skip to content

 complete_request(job: Job[Content]) -> Content

-Handle a completion request.
+Handle an completion request.

 Source code in src/async_kernel/kernel.py